longhorn/website/content/docs/1.5.6/advanced-resources/deploy/taint-toleration.md

      ```
    * If you install Longhorn by using `kubectl` to apply [the deployment YAML](https://raw.githubusercontent.com/longhorn/longhorn/v1.1.1/deploy/longhorn.yaml), you need to modify the taint tolerations section for Longhorn Manager, Longhorn UI, and Longhorn Driver Deployer.
   Then reapply the YAMl files.
-   * If you install Longhorn using Helm, you can change the Helm values for `longhornManager.tolerations`, `longhornUI.tolerations`, `longhornDriver.tolerations` in the `values.yaml` file.
-  Then do Helm upgrade the chart.
+   * If you install Longhorn using Helm, you can change the Helm values for `global.tolerations`, `longhornManager.tolerations`, `longhornUI.tolerations`, `longhornDriver.tolerations` in the `values.yaml` file, and then run `helm upgrade` to upgrade to the new version of the chart.

-3. Set taint tolerations for system managed components
+3. Set taint tolerations for system-managed components (for example, Instance Manager, Backing Image Manager, Share Manager, CSI Driver, and Engine Image).

    The taint toleration setting can be found at Longhorn UI under **Setting > General > Kubernetes Taint Toleration.**